Twilight Syndrome: History

 After Human Entertainment folded in the late 1990s, some of the former staff went on to form Spike including some involved with Twilight Syndrome.
 The staff decided they wanted to develop a game that borrowed heavily from Twilight Syndrome's gameplay system, and added a new sense of realism.
 After two and a half years of development, Yuuyami Doori Tankentai was released on 7 October 1999 in limited quantities.
+The game is set in a city in economic decline during Japan's recession of the 1990s, three junior high students explore urban legends in their town.
 It is considered a spiritual sequel to the original series.

 The producer from Yuuyami Doori Tankentai later reprised his role for the next game in the series, Twilight Syndrome: Saikai.
 The team sought for the new game to evolve on the original series formula in the same way as Yuuyami Doori Tantenkai.
 They included lead male characters and junior high students to add variety, and added a new photo mode to walk around the school and take photos of spirits.
 The previous games had 2D characters over 3D backgrounds, so this was the first in the series to use 3D polygons for the characters as well.
 It was released on 27 July 2000.

 The fourth game, subtitled Kinjirareta Toshi Densetsu, was released on the Nintendo DS on 24 July 2008.
 The game borrows the same adventure gameplay as in earlier series entries, but uses the DS's touch screen for additional interactivity with in-game objects.
 The development team included horror film director Osamu Fukutani, and live actors were used to photograph the in-game images and record dialogue.
 The team used binaural recording methods from Arnis Sound Technologies to record the sound, making for convincing 3D sound atmosphere if played with headphones.

-The series has never been localized outside Japan.
-When asked about the possibility of localizing the series, Goichi Suda said that he was concerned foreign audiences would not understand the series.
-In addition to this, he was not personally interested in revisiting it as he did not write the original scenarios.
+Release history

 Reception

+Contemporary reviews of the games were mostly positive.
+Famitsu enjoyed the unique gameplay as well as the 3D sound.
+Writing about Saikai, Famitsu again praised the sound atmosphere and believed the polygon graphics bettered the production value.
+When reviewing Kinjirareta Toshi Densetsu, Famitsu writers praised the horror elements, sound design, and touch screen implementation of the game.
+However, one reviewer cited that due to being based on popular urban legends, the scenarios may feel predictable.

-The series picked up a fan base.
+The series has since developed a fan following.
 Writing about the original game two games, Den Faminico Gamer wrote that they were great single-player experiences thanks to their strong atmosphere.
-They felt the individuality of the three girls was well characterized, and they enjoyed the unique side-scrolling movement in a horror game.
-Famitsu enjoyed the unique gameplay as well, and the 3D sound.
-Writing about the Saikai, Famitsu again praised the sound atmosphere and believed the polygon graphics bettered the production value.
-In 2006 game designer Hideo Kojima said he was a "big fan" of Twilight Syndrome and that he wanted to collaborate with Goichi Suda.
+The individuality of the three girls was described as well-characterized, and the unique side-scrolling movement as enjoyable and unusual in a horror game.
+Gametype magazine praised the series as a stable of the horror genre, saying the games started slow but became more interesting as they went on, but also said that the plot was complex and difficult to follow for those not fluent in Japanese.
+In 2006, game designer Hideo Kojima said he was a "big fan" of Twilight Syndrome and that he wanted to collaborate with Goichi Suda.